-Immediately Dave called the ambulance and the EMT’s were very calm and collected when they came in the house.
+Immediately Dave called the ambulance and the EMTs were very calm and collected when they came into the house.
 However, once they listened to Mary Ann’s heart, they started moving very quickly and told Dave to not try to keep up on their way to the Carson Tahoe Regional Medical Center.

-Mary Ann was put in an induced coma for four days while they could stabilize her with alpha and beta blockers.
-An Endocrinologist was brought in and he recognized the specific alpha blocker that would be needed and it was so rare that it was only located in one hospital in all of Northern Nevada.
-It was brought here by way of cab.
+Mary Ann was put in an induced coma for four days while they could stabilize her with alpha and beta-blockers.
+An Endocrinologist was brought in and he recognized the specific alpha-blocker that would be needed and it was so rare that it was only located in one hospital in all of Northern Nevada.
+It was brought here by way of a cab.

 While in the ICU, Dave and his son and daughter were always made to feel welcome and were never asked to leave unless absolutely necessary.
 At one point the nurses almost had to start chest compressions on Mary Ann.
 Dave also commented that the nurses took special care to update the family 24 hours a day.
 If they couldn’t answer questions, they would call the doctors who quickly back responded.

 Once Mary Ann had come out of her coma and she had stabilized, doctors sent her home and scheduled a surgery to remove the tumor.
 A surgeon would perform the delicate surgery once Mary Ann had recovered enough to handle it.
-He also wanted to make sure that a specific skilled anesthesiologist was selected to handle this high level surgery.
+He also wanted to make sure that a specifically skilled anesthesiologist was selected to handle this high-level surgery.

 At Mary Ann’s size, 4’9”, you would not expect a tumor the size of a grapefruit, but that is exactly what the surgeon removed from Mary Ann.
 Luckily the tumor appears to be benign, but large incisions were unavoidable in removing such a large object.
 Today she has never felt better and is forever grateful to the doctors and nurses who saved her life.